Mwashelvix/EMMSTRONGLEARNING/README.md

 # Potential Challenges

-Identifying and acquiring high-quality learning materials Implementing a robust and user-friendly website infrastructure Ensuring compatibility with various devices and platforms Managing copyright and intellectual property issues Training students and instructors on the platform
+Identifying and acquiring high-quality learning materials.
+Implementing a robust and user-friendly website infrastructure.
+Ensuring compatibility with various devices and platforms.
+Managing copyright and intellectual property issues.
+Training students and instructors on the platform.
 # Collaboration

 I'll be working alone.